 - Voice-Enabled Commands – 3rd Gen Nest ideally syncs with Amazon Alexa and Google Assistant.
 We paired the thermostat with both, and everything went smoothly.

-- Third-Party Integrations – Except for HomeKit and SmartThings, Nest integrates with anything else.
+- Third-Party Integrations – Nest integrates with everything except HomeKit and SmartThings.
 It’s one of the most third-party integration friendly devices on the market.

 It’s one of the best-performing smart thermostats on the market.